 I thought that he had more likely concluded that his attempt to create a Horcrux from the murder of the Prophecy Child had simply failed.
 Nagini therefore became what he thought was his sixth, because he needed her kept close for the sake of her venom, but didn’t want to take the risk that, being a large snake, she might decide to eat him.
 He was still BabyMort, and bite-sized, after all.

-Although that doesn’t tell us whether the book which went into the matter ever claimed that one could create a Horcrux from and living creature.
+Although that doesn’t tell us whether the book on Horcruxes ever claimed that one could create a Horcrux from a living creature.
 I’m sure that if it did, it would have pointed out that living creatures eventually die.
 The Horcrux will only preserve it’s maker’s life.
 Not the host’s.

 But then, he only truly needed the snake until he had managed to create himself a new body.